pkg-tool/vibro/docs/src/configuring-languages.md

 ### Integrating Formatting and Linting

-Zed allows you to run both formatting and linting on save.
+Vector allows you to run both formatting and linting on save.
 Here's an example that uses Prettier for formatting and ESLint for linting JavaScript files:

 ```json [settings]
 "languages": {